shivam183/Healthcare/README.md

 Keymetrics (PM2)

 <h2>Running this Project</h2>
-You can run this project by running `npm install` in root directory then `nodemon` or `pm2 start server.js`.
+You can run this project by running `npm install` in root directory then `nodemon`.
 This will run project on port 3000.

 For FrontEnd Angular go to Client Folder and `npm install` then `ng s -o` will open the app on port 4200.